dfinity/portal/docs/developer-docs/integrations/composite-query/composite-query.md

 We can observe that with update calls we receive the very same result, but the call is at least one order of magnitude slower compared to composite query calls.

 :::note
-The examples repository also contains an equivalent Motoko example in: motoko/composite_query/src
+The examples repository also contains an equivalent [Motoko example](https://github.com/dfinity/examples/tree/master/motoko/composite_query).
 :::

 ## Resources